Mieczysław Wolfke: Scientific activities

-In 1937 he found the direct evidence of fulfilment of the law of "action and reaction" for the electrical circuit of any shape.
-In 1938 he made his final measurements of magnetostriction of liquid oxygen and began researching autoprotonal discharges from palladium hydrogenated anodes.
+In 1937, he found the direct evidence of fulfilment of the law of "action and reaction" for the electrical circuit of any shape.
+In 1938, he made his final measurements of magnetostriction of liquid oxygen and began researching autoprotonal discharges from palladium hydrogenated anodes.

 All Wolfke's plans were crossed by the World War II.
 From his Institute the German soldiers stole the lab equipment.
 During the occupation, Wolfke led the Research Institute of Technical Physics at the Warsaw University of Technology (which was controlled by the occupier) and had lectures at the Higher State Technical School.
 He also organized support for the conspiracy and participated in the underground teaching.

-Before the war, in May 1939, Wolfke wrote an article in the magazine "Polish Armed Forces" which was a warning against Nuclear weapons, and in 1945 he wrote a book entitled "Atomic bomb".
+Before the war, in May 1939, Wolfke wrote an article Eksplozja atomów (Explosion of Atoms) in the magazine "Polish Armed Forces", which was a warning against Nuclear weapons, and in 1945 he wrote a book entitled Atomic Bomb, considered among the first popular science works in Poland devoted to nuclear physics.

 During his life he had many opened lectures which were very popular and gathered many listeners.

 Organizations

-Mieczysław Wolfke belonged to many different organizations and associations, for example: Prussian Academy of Sciences, Academy of Technical Sciences, Commission of the International Institute of Refrigeration, Warsaw Scientific Society, Polish Physical Society, Polish Academy of Learning in Kraków, Deutsche Physikalische Gesellschaft, Schweizerische Physikalische Gesellschaft, Warsaw Polytechnic Society, Polish Society of Scientific Expeditions, International Cryogenic Commission, French Physical Society, Swiss Physical Society, Polish National Committee of the International Physical Society, Physical Education and Applied Sciences Committee, YMCA and the Grand National Assembly.
+Wolfke belonged to many different organizations and associations, including: Prussian Academy of Sciences, Academy of Technical Sciences, Commission of the International Institute of Refrigeration, Warsaw Scientific Society, Polish Physical Society, Polish Academy of Learning in Kraków, Deutsche Physikalische Gesellschaft, Warsaw Polytechnic Society, Polish Society of Scientific Expeditions, International Cryogenic Commission, French Physical Society, Swiss Physical Society, Polish National Committee of the International Physical Society, Physical Education and Applied Sciences Committee, YMCA and the Grand National Assembly.

 Awards and honors

-Mieczysław Wolfke was decorated the Commander's Cross of Polonia Restituta.
+In 1933, Wolfke was decorated the Commander's Cross of the Order of Polonia Restituta for his contributions to the development of science.

+A memorial bench dedicated to Wolfke was erected in the courtyard of the Warsaw University of Technology, where in 2022 a conference about the life and work of Wolfke, atternded by his son Karol, was held.
+In an effort to restore the memory and deserved recognition of the scientist, the year 2022 was announced as the "Year of Mieczysław Wolfke" by the Polish scientific community including the Warsaw University of Technology, the Polish Physical Society, the Physics Committee of the Polish Academy of Sciences, and the Polish Photonics Society.